When our legs are swollen or we have other skin problems, our legs can sometimes become hot, inflamed (red) and tender.

 Cellulitis infections need a course of antibiotics to clear the infection.
 Most infections go away with a course of oral (tablet) antibiotics that you can take at home but occasionally you might be admitted to hospital for intra-venous (IV) antibiotics.

 Your symptoms may get worse in the first 48 hours of treatment, but should then start to improve.
-If you are unsure, call 111 if you can’t speak to your GP and you don’t know what to do next.
+If you are unsure, call 111 if you can’t speak to your GP if you don’t know what to do next.

 It is important that you finish the whole course of antibiotics.
 The length of antibiotic course for cellulitis, especially if you have swollen legs, is often longer than antibiotic courses for other infections.
 Sometimes a second antibiotic course or an extended course of antibiotics is needed just to make sure the infection has completely gone.